 For many, this won’t be your style.
 That said, if you’re always on the move, I’m impressed by this option.

 Check out our in-depth review of the Ghostblind 6-Panel Runner Blind here.

-- Most transportable ground blind – super lightweight and easy to carry
+- Best ground blind on the go – super lightweight design and easy to carry

 - Immediate use – animals don’t need to get used to it

 - Hard to scoot down and hide behind

 - Cannot be used with a chair or stool

 - Must be kept clean to remain reflective